davin-bao/php-git/README.md

 ```
 php artisan vendor:publish --provider="DavinBao\PhpGit\PhpGitServiceProvider"
 ```
+4. SET umask 022 to umask 000 in /etc/profile

 ## Configuration

 config file is in app/config/phpgit.php

-4. default, you can visit the url
+5. default, you can visit the url

 http://your_domain/_tool/git